 Check prices and availability at Bonaire Oceanfront Apartments on Booking.com.

 8. Sorobon Beach Resort & Sorobon Boutique Hotel

 The Sorobon sister resorts are the ideal choice for a health and wellness or windsurfing holiday.
 Or a combination of both.
-Sorobon Beach Resort offers 30 charming cottage style abodes on their own little white sand beach cresting Lac Bay.
+Sorobon Beach Resort offers 30 charming cottage style abodes on their private white sand beach cresting Lac Bay.

 On site Dunkerbeck Pro Center is also part of the Sorobon family offering equipment rental and lessons for windsurfing, kiteboarding and now, the cool new watersport called “wind foiling.”

 Insider’s Tip: The conditions at Lac Bay are among the best in the world for learning to windsurf.
 In fact, Bonaire has produced many world champion windsurfers who have trained there.

 9. Kas ChuChubi – Adults-only B&B

 Opened in 2019, this well-kept secret, adult-only luxury B&B hideaway is an ideal cocoon for couples or honeymooners on a budget.

 Three spacious modern double rooms, or one well-equipped studio apartment offer the perfect base for island exploration.

 Breakfast is included, and Kas ChuChubi is walking distance to downtown Kralendijk for supplies and other meals.
 Maintained with a passion for hospitality by owners Philip and Mariëlle Diphoorn, to date, it’s the island’s sole adult-only lodging.